kumuluz/kumuluzee/README.md

 Congratulations you have created a simple and lightweight Java EE app that follows the micro service pattern and can be easily deployed in a variety of cloud environments.

-For an in depth guide, documentation and examples of other components please visit the project wiki.
+For a full blown tutorial, please read our [blog post](https://blog.kumuluz.com/architecture/2015/06/04/microservices-with-java-ee-and-kumuluzee).

 ## Building